zebrunner/community-edition/docs/config-guide.md

 If the event is a pull/merge request the reports from the sonarqube analysis will be decorated into the pull request itself for the correspondant scm system.
 On the contrary, only the analysis will run for push events.

-> Note: default credentials for embedded sonarqube are: admin/admin, we recommend changing them after setting up zebrunner
+> Note: default credentials for embedded sonarqube are: admin/admin, we recommend to change them after setting up zebrunner

 > Note: Sonarqube pull request decoration is supported for **Github** and **Gitlab**